 - One letter of support from an individual external to the physical therapy profession that addresses the nominee's notable contributions to physical therapy, as judged from outside the profession.

-All letters of support should:
+Please note that all letters of support should:

 - Indicate the institution or facility with which the author of the letter is affiliated and in what capacity the author works with, has worked with, or otherwise personally or professionally knows the nominee.